San Francisco Spiders: History

 On November 22, 1994, the IHL announced an expansion franchise had been awarded to the Bay Area to begin play for the 1995–96 season at the Cow Palace.
 The former president and chief executive officer of the Jackson National Life Insurance Company Dave Pasant was the owner and paid the $6 million franchise fee to the IHL in becoming the league's 18th team.
-By December, the Spiders nickname and logo were unveiled.
+The Spiders nickname and logo were unveiled on December 15.
 Spiders was selected over Seals, Quakes, Fog and Rush and at the time of its establishment was the lone professional sports team with the Spiders nickname.
-Jean Perron served as both the general manager and head coach and was assisted by Bruce Boudreau who later became the head coach of the Washington Capitals, Anaheim Ducks, Minnesota Wild and Vancouver Canucks.
+Jean Perron served as both the general manager and head coach and was assisted by Bruce Boudreau, until the latter was fired three games into the season due to a power struggle with Perron (Boudreau would later become a head coach in the NHL with the Washington Capitals, Anaheim Ducks, Minnesota Wild and Vancouver Canucks).
 The inaugural game was a 5–1 loss to the Los Angeles Ice Dogs before 11,415 fans on September 29, 1995.

 For the one season, the Spiders roster took on a familiar look to the Cow Palace's previous hockey tenant, the San Jose Sharks.
 Dale Craigwell, Link Gaetz, Robin Bawa, David Maley, Ed Courtenay and Mike Lalor all played for the IHL expansion team.
 The most notable NHL player who played briefly for the Spiders was Sandis Ozolinsh.
 Ozolinsh, who was holding out for a new contract from the Sharks, played two games with the Spiders.
 He scored one goal, the first goal in team history, shortly before the NHL's San Jose Sharks traded him to the Colorado Avalanche.